jqrsound/EYESY_OS_for_RasPiSound/README.md

 ### Web Editor
 The web editor lets you edit the pygame scripts that generate the visuals on the fly.<br>
 It should be accessible at http://patchbox.local:8080/<br>
-See the Eyesy manual for more details on using the web editor.
+See the Eyesy manual for more details on using the web editor.<br>

-### Uninstall:
-From the shellscript folder run ./uninstall.sh

-### Rem:
 You can use the stereo input in your Modes, in Python there are accessible via `etc.audio_left` and `etc.audio_right`.<br>
 In the scripts, `etc.audio_in` remains L + R.

+### Uninstall:
+From the shellscript folder run `./uninstall.sh`